costaart/petfinder/codigo/README.md

 # Código do projeto
-* HTML - Conteúdo HTML do Site.
+* HTML/PHP - Conteúdo HTML do Site.
 * CSS - Conteúdo CSS do Site.
 * JAVASCRIPT - Conteúdo JS do Site.